math3usmartins/castellum-vault/README.md

-# Castellum Vault Manager
+# Castellum Vault

-Castellum Vault Manager is a free & open source library to manage digital secrets, made for those who are tired of commercial solutions that fail in their mission to keep digital secrets safe.
+Castellum Vault is a free & open source library to manage digital secrets, made for those who are tired of commercial solutions that fail in their mission to keep digital secrets safe.

-This is not a tool ready to be used, this is a building block, but it can be used for building secret management tools.
+p.s. this is not a tool ready to be used, this is a building block to build your own secret manager.

 ## Free & open-source